geotmz/SQL-Project-Data-Job-Analysis/README.md

 - **Database Technologies**: The demand for skills in traditional and NoSQL databases (Oracle, SQL Server, NoSQL) with average salaries ranging from $97,786 to $104,534, reflects the enduring need for data storage, retrieval, and management expertise.

 # What I Learned
-Throughout this project, I've turbocharged my SQL toolkit with some serious firepower:

-🧩 Complex Query Crafting: Mastered the art of advanced SQL, merging tables like a pro and wielding WITH clauses for ninja-level temp table maneuvers.
+🧩 Complex Query Crafting: Skilled in advanced SQL, combining tables and using temporary tables with WITH clauses effectively.

-📊 Data Aggregation: Got cozy with GROUP BY and turned aggregate functions like COUNT() and AVG() into my data-summarizing sidekicks.
+📊 Data Aggregation: Familiar with GROUP BY and using aggregate functions like COUNT() and AVG() to summarize data.

-💡 Analytical Wizardry: Leveled up my real-world puzzle-solving skills, turning questions into actionable, insightful SQL queries.
+💡 Analytical Skills: Improved my ability to solve real-world problems by turning questions into clear and useful SQL queries.

 # Conclusions
 ### Insights
 From the analysis, several general insights emerged: